Kutti Pisasu: Critical reception

 Deccan Herald opined that "With most films boasting of superior, state-of-art technology, "Bombat Car" looks like a pathetic attempt to win back the traditional audience of such films - women and small children.
 However, with able support from the graphics and special effects guys, the effect is tolerable - the handsome robot dancing in tandem with the prancing kid, not at all conveying menace.
 Bangalore Mirror wrote that Rama Narayanan "manages to keep the film interesting.
 There is no logic to what transpires, but it is fun to watch.
 And it won't be just kids who will find it enjoyable.
-Indiaglitz wrote "Quite often the tricks in this flick and Baby Kirthika stunning performance are sure to attract the attention.
-The technology usage despite of inspiration from the Hindi film "Tarzan the Wonder Car", Hollywood's "Transformers", "Anaconda" etc Rama Narayanan has given a convincing film that is a Paisa Vasool.
-The robot that his technical team arrived at is another redeeming feature of this film."